ignite/modules/x/claim/spec/02_messages.md

 - Initial claim is not enabled
 - The claimer is not eligible
-- The initial claim mission is not defined
+- The initial claim mission doesn't exist
 - The initial claim mission has already been completed